saraehutch94/GA-project-2/README.md

 * Delete a wine from the application
 * Edit/update a wine's region or description
 * Add a wine to the application, based on it's shade
+* Create an account with Vino Italiano
+* View personal dashboard with account
+* Add specific wines to favorites section on dashboard

 ## Technologies used